 Let’s not forget that VIP72 is a major provider of the SOCKS protocol.
 This was useful for routing data packets from the user (me) to servers via a proxy, hiding my browser usage details, and finding a way around circumventing firewalls.
 The SOCKS proxy is also effective if you don’t want anyone to know that you are using the Tor browser for anonymous communication.
 You can use SOCKS5 to enhance security, but a viable option is to capitalize on the DoubleVPN feature that routes online traffic via two VPN servers.
 DoubleVPN sacrifices connection speed for security, so the choice is yours, depending on the goals you want to meet.
 Albeit, VIP72 doesn’t support other popular protocols like PPTP, SSTP, L2TP, and IPSec.

 VIP72 does not incorporate a kill switch, and this can be a problem.
 Generally, when using any VPN, you would want it to have a kill switch, and here’s why.
 It is a feature that automatically disconnects your mobile device, tablet, or PC from the internet until your VPN connection restores.
 With a kill switch, there are zero chances of accidental exposure of your IP address, not to mention that your internet connection’s security is never compromised.
-With no kill switch to activate, your data can be sent around your connection even if you enable VIP72.
 This is a good reason to switch providers if you have subscribed to the service.

 As discussed, VIP72 was associated with the Bunitu Trojan botnet by functioning as a delivery channel for malware that blocks antiviruses and decreases speeds.
 As per a 2015 study, Malwarebytes Labs, an anti-malware company, exposed VIP72 as the responsible party for spreading the Trojan.
 The Trojan infects your computer and makes it function as a proxy for remote clients.
 The malware works instantly when you install VIP72 on a system, and it opens ports for remote connections.
 This harms the network and reroutes infected IP addresses.
 What’s the riskiest thing that can happen?
 You may find yourself participating unwillingly in cyberattacks, or worse.